pagano-antonio/SpringSentinel/README.md

 REST-004 (Missing ResponseEntity): Encourages returning ResponseEntity<T> in Controllers to properly handle and communicate HTTP status codes.

-🛠️ Build & Project Maintenance
+🛠️ Build & Project Maintenance: Audits the general health of the Maven project and compliance with stable versions.

 MAINT-001 (Spring Boot Version Audit): Warns if the project is still using Spring Boot 2.x and recommends upgrading to 3.x for Jakarta EE compatibility.

 MAINT-002 (Missing Production Plugins): Checks for the spring-boot-maven-plugin, which is required for packaging executable artifacts.